Battle of Jalula: Aftermath

 The Persians suffered heavy casualties and the battle ended in a complete Muslim victory.
-Women and Children were enslaved as Spoils of war and Umar says « in fear of Children of these Slave-women who are going to be born, I seek refuge in Allah».
+Women and children were enslaved as spoils of war and Umar says « in fear of Children of these Slave-women who are going to be born, I seek refuge in Allah».
 After the battle Hashim laid siege to Jalula.
-Persian emperor Yazdegerd III was in no position to set a relief force to Jalula and the fortress surrendered to Muslims seven months later on the terms of annual payment of Jizya (tribute).
-After capturing Jalula Muslims captured Tikrit and Mosul, completing their conquest of Iraq.
+Persian emperor Yazdegerd III was in no position to send a relief force to Jalula and the fortress surrendered to Muslims seven months later on the terms of annual payment of Jizya (tribute).
+After capturing Jalula, Muslims captured Tikrit and Mosul, completing their conquest of Iraq.

 After the conquest of Iraq (region west of Zagros Mountains) Umar decided to consolidate the conquered territory.
 He, apparently for the time being, did not want further conquest.
-He was almost on the defensive until the consistent Persian raids in Iraq compelled him to launch a large scale invasion of the Persian empire.
+He was almost on the defensive until the consistent Persian raids in Iraq compelled him to launch a largescale invasion of the Persian empire.